Small says no Trump Plaza implosion auction, but Icahn will donate $175,000

 "We are extremely saddened that we must now take down Tuesday’s sale.
 The high bid was at $175,000 and that money would have greatly benefitted the Boys and Girls Club of Atlantic City at a time when it is needed most.
 We are now attempting to help get the word out to help the Boys and Girls Club get as many donations as possible," said Joseph Bodnar.

-Club CEO Stephanie Koch said then it would be a great blow to the nonprofit as it struggles to help city families cope with virtual schooling during the COVID-19 pandemic.
+Boys and Girls Club CEO Stephanie Koch said Monday afternoon that she could not comment on any possible donation because the Club had not yet been contacted by Icahn or his company about the latest development.
+But earlier in the day, she talked about how important that money was to the nonprofit, and how losing it would be a great blow as it struggles to help city families cope with virtual schooling during the COVID-19 pandemic.

 "As we embark on our 50th year of service ... we are standing strong, recognizing that our community is one of the hardest hit by the pandemic in the country," Koch said, referring the the region's unemployment rate that has remained among the highest in the United States during the epidemic.
-"Losing the potential funding this event could have provided to the Club is truly a shame, it is a sincere loss for our next generation."
+"Losing the potential funding this event could have provided to the Club is truly a shame, it is a sincere loss for our next generation," Koch said Monday morning.

 She said the club served the city’s youth virtually last spring, opened for in-person Summer Camp over the summer and stayed open for in-person programs this school year.